sdvdxl/influxdb.com/content/docs/v0.9/administration/authentication_and_authorization.md

   https-certificate = "/etc/ssl/influxdb.pem"
     ```

-2. Restart the `influxd` process and direct it to the newly edited configuration file, for example direct the process to the file `/etc/influxdb/influxdb.conf`:

-    ```
-    influxd -config '/etc/influxdb/influxdb.conf'
-    ```

-3. If you haven't created any users, create your first user.
-If no users exist, InfluxDB will **not** enforce authentication until you've created the first user, and InfluxDB will only accept the following query:

-    ```sql
-    CREATE USER <user_name> WITH PASSWORD <password> WITH ALL PRIVILEGES
-    ```

-	Note that the first user must be an [admin user](../administration/authentication_and_authorization.html#admin-users).
-See the section on [authorization](../administration/authentication_and_authorization.html#authorization) for the different user types, their privileges, and more on user management.
+3. Restart the process.

 Now InfluxDB will check user credentials on every request and will only process requests that have valid credentials for an existing user.

+> **Note:** If you enable authentication and have no users, InfluxDB will **not** enforce authentication until you create the first admin user, and InfluxDB will only accept the [query](../administration/authentication_and_authorization.html#create-a-new-admin-user) that creates an admin user.

 ### Authenticating requests
 ---